emuell/afseq/docs/src/API/note.md

 ### transpose([*self*](../API/builtins/self.md), step : [`integer`](../API/builtins/integer.md) | [`integer`](../API/builtins/integer.md)[])<a name="transpose"></a>
 `->`[`Note`](../API/note.md#Note)

-> Transpose the notes key with the specified step or steps.
+> Transpose the note with the specified step or steps.
 >
 > Values outside of the valid key range (0 - 127) will be clamped.
 >